jup-ag/space-station/docs/2-apis/2-swap-sdk.md

+---
+description: Interact with Jupiter with Javascript
+---
 # Swap SDK

 ## Integrating Jupiter with SDK

 We offer an API and an SDK, but, we recommend that integrators use our API.
-The API offers several benefits -- see the API page for details.
+The API offers several benefits -- see the [API page](/docs/apis/swap-api) for details.

 A more structured code example for this guide can be found [here](https://github.com/jup-ag/jupiter-core-example).